Update: Added Alfred, WardenCam, and AtHome Camera as viable solutions.

 Note: You will need to give IP Webcam complete control of your Android phone’s camera for this to work, meaning no other apps can use the camera while IP Webcam is running.
 Once the app is running, set up your smartphone wherever you want to monitor, plug it into an AC adapter, and move on to the instructions below.

-Turning an iPhone into a spy camera
+How to turn your iPhone into a spy camera

 How to connect your phone to your PC

-To view your smartphone’s video feed, use VLC, Windows Media Player, or any video player with stream compatibility.
-If you’re using VLC, choose the “Open Network Stream” option on the “Media” menu and enter the URL to your remote camera.
-Once you enter it, you
+If you’re using IP Webcam on an Android device, you have a few options.
+You can view your smartphone’s video feed using VLC, Windows Media Player, or any video player with streaming compatibility.
+If you’re using VLC, go to Media > Open Network Stream, and enter the URL to your remote camera.
+Once you’ve entered the URL, you

 For those looking for a more robust setup, we recommend